 Finally, the representative of the Czech Republic highlighted the importance of applying IHL by implying that it would in no way encourage the militarisation of cyberspace nor legitimise warfare in general.
 IHL must apply in instances where it is vital to reduce military use by creating constraints to offer protection.

 Most states confirmed the applicability of international law, the UN Charter in its entirety, international humanitarian law and international human rights law.
 It was encouraging that many representatives mentioned the opportunity to address issues of state responsibility in relation to below-the-threshold cyber operations.
 However, these views on interpretations and statements on how international law applies were opposed by Russia.
 The representative of Russia did not explicitly oppose the applicability of international law, but rather believed that this had been one part of the compromise discussed during 2014-2015 GGE and that negotiations on an international legally binding instrument must follow.
 The necessity for a new instrument was echoed by a few other countries including Syria, Egypt, Iran and Cuba.
 Given that China has also been well-known for its concern over the applicability of IHL and the militarisation of cyberspace, it was notable that it did not speak out on matters of international law during the week.
-However, some states did admit that the applicability of IHL would escalate the military use of cyberspace.
+However, some states argued that the applicability of IHL would escalate the military use of cyberspace.

 On the matter of below-the-threshold cyber operations and internationally wrongful acts, some states brought up the legal status of the International Law Commission (ILC) Articles and how views on their customary status differ.
 For example, Brazil stated that international courts and states have accepted that the articles mirror some part of customary international law – the rules of attribution for example – but that this is not the case with countermeasures.
 Others, including Japan, believed that states maintain the right to take proportional countermeasures if the rules to do this are filled.